 Plan to spend a day in Litomysl when driving between the Czech towns of Kutna Hora and Olomouc.
-It lies midway between the two, so with so much to see and do, this UNESCO site is a perfect place to stop.
+It lies midway between the two, and with so much to see and do, this UNESCO site is a perfect place to stop.
 Even better, there is free street parking next to the castle.
 How convenient!

 Litomysl Castle complex